allesklar/tkh_menus/README.md

 The following things are needed:

-* Ruby 1.9.2 or later
+* Ruby 2.0 or later

 ## Installation

-Add this line to your application's Gemfile:
+For Rails 4.0.0 and above add this line to your application's Gemfile:

-    gem 'tkh_menus', '~> 0.0'
+    gem 'tkh_menus', '~> 0.9'

+For prior versions of Rails, use this:

+    gem 'tkh_menus', '< 0.9'

 Then execute: